-3.3 Prospects for interest rates
+3.4 Prospects for interest rates

-The NOPCC has appointed Capita Asset Services as its treasury advisor and part of their service is to assist the Commissioner to formulate a view on interest rates.
-The table below gives Capita's view.
+The Commissioner's Office has appointed Capita Asset Services as its treasury advisor and part of their service is to assist the Commissioner to formulate a view on interest rates.
+The table below gives Capita's view (December 2014).